Drookoo/Drookoo/README.md

 :sparkles: Ask me about my homelab, my talks at infosec cons, and DevSecOps.

 :skull: Yes, Ku is short for Kubernetes.
-My full name? :wink:
+My dad gave it to me :)

 <!--
 **Drookoo/Drookoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.